waldur/waldur-docs/docs/admin-guide/identities/eduTEAMS.md

 # eduTEAMS

-Waldur supports integration with [eduTEAMS](http://keycloak.org/) identity service.
+Waldur supports integration with the [eduTEAMS](https://eduteams.org/) identity service.

 To enable it, please [register a new client](https://wiki.geant.org/display/eduTEAMS/Registering+services+on+the+eduTEAMS+Service) for Waldur deployment and set configuration settings for eduTEAMS.